 Now, with just a few clicks from their favorite nonprofits’ donation confirmation screens, employees can authorize Double the Donation to submit the matching gift request on their behalf—no separate forms or redirected pages required!

 How a Matching Gift Database Can Help

-While these programs are certainly unique, not all of them match donations made to every organization.
-To find out your organization’s eligibility, you’ll need to implement the help of a matching gift database like Double the Donation.
+While these programs are certainly unique, there are tens of thousands of other companies that match gifts, too.
+It’s too many to keep up with on your own!
+Thus, to effectively uncover available opportunities and identify your organization’s eligibility, you’ll likely need the help of a matching gift database like Double the Donation.

 Don’t let your nonprofit add to that statistic.
 Now that you know how to pinpoint available matching gifts, get started boosting your corporate fundraising efforts.

-When you stay up-to-date with your donors’ employers and keep your eyes peeled for top matching gift opportunities, you’ll be sure to come across even more unique programs!
+Stay up-to-date with your donors’ employers and keep your eyes peeled for top matching gift opportunities.
+You’ll be sure to come across even more unique programs!